barryvdh/barryvdh.github.io/_posts/2020-10-23-using-fullcalendar-with-laravel-livewire.md

 We use [FullCalendar](https://fullcalendar.io/) in a lot of projects and I have yet to find anything that is as powerful and flexible for creating calendars.
 We've used plain FullCalendar before also the Vue integration, but lately [Livewire](https://laravel-livewire.com/) has taken my interest.
 I wanted to see if I could integrate this nicely.
 I'm happy with the result so far and wanted to share some of the things I encountered.
-We don't cover the basics of creating your Livewire component, but you can read about it here: https://laravel-livewire.com/docs/2.x/quickstart
+We don't cover the basics of creating your Livewire component, but you can read about it in the [Quickstart](https://laravel-livewire.com/docs/2.x/quickstart)

 ## Drag & Drop
 The starting-point of my journey was the [Drag & Drop Demo](https://fullcalendar.io/docs/external-dragging-demo) ([Docs](https://fullcalendar.io/docs/external-dragging)) which shows the Javascript side.